axone-protocol/docs/docs/tutorials/webapp-1.md

 can_vote(X) :- voter(X), block_time(T), program_creation_epoch(C), T > C.
 ```

-Thus, here is the code for the `InstantiateLawStone.tsx` file in the `components` folder:
+Here is the code for the `InstantiateLawStone.tsx` file in the `components` folder:

 ```tsx
 import { useAccount } from "graz";